-You should seek advice from Transport Unit at the earliest possible opportunity.
+You should seek advice from Gwynedd Council's Traffic and Projects Service at the earliest possible opportunity.

 Noise Pollution.

 Large event and concerts often entail the playing of amplified music.
 Organisers are advised to make early contact with Gwynedd Council Public Protection Service to seek advice.